Imagine this: You’re a DJ streaming your new set for the first time. What should your viewers see?

 Your facial expressions while focusing on the next beat?
 Your hands getting ready for the perfect drop?
 The light strips slowly changing colors according to the music?

-All of the above… well, if you were streaming with multiple cameras.
+All of the above… well, if you had a multi-camera livestream.

 Multi-camera live streaming makes streams even more interesting and engaging, and it makes you look like a pro, which we know you are.